spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/porting-unreal-project-to-gdk.md

 1. Make your `GameInstance` inherit from `SpatialGameInstance`.  <br/>

-   > If you have not yet made a `GameInstance` for your game and are still using the default, you must either create a Blueprint or a native `GameInstance` class now. <br/>
+   > If you have not yet made a `GameInstance` for your game and are still using the default, you must either create a Blueprint or a native `GameInstance` class now.
+Remember to configure your `Project Settings` to use this new `GameInstance` as default, under **Project Settings > Project Maps and Modes > Game Instance > Game Instance Class**. <br/>

 * If your game's `GameInstance` is a C++ class, locate its header file and add the following `#include`: